meteor/vue3-tutorial/tutorial/simple-todos/02-collections.md

 export const TasksCollection = new Mongo.Collection('tasks');
 ```

-Notice that we stored the file in the `imports/api` directory, which is a place to store API-related code, like publications and methods.
+Notice that we stored the file in the `imports/db` directory, which is a place to store DB-related code, like publications and methods.
 You can name this folder as you want, this is just choice.

 You can delete the `links.js` file in this folder as we are not going to use this collection.